 Here are three ways the Daniel Fast can boost your immune system.

-Anthocyanins, the phytochemical found in blueberries, has been shown to increase natural killer (NK) cells.
+Anthocyanins, the phytochemical found in blueberries, have been shown to increase natural killer (NK) cells.
 NK cells are regulatory cells that can limit the spread of infectious pathogens.
-Other foods rich in anthocyanins include black berries, black rice, concord grapes, chokeberries, and elderberries.
+Other foods rich in anthocyanins include blackberries, black rice, concord grapes, chokeberries, and elderberries.

 Mushrooms contain beta-D-glucan, which has been shown to increase IgA — an antibody that strengthens our immune system.
-One study showed that eating ⅓ cup of mushrooms each day will increase IgA production by over 50%!
+One study showed that eating ⅓ cup of mushrooms daily will increase IgA production by over 50%!

 Broccoli and broccoli sprouts contain a substance called sulforaphane.
 A study showed those who ate broccoli sprouts experienced a reduction in nasal viral load due to an increase in NK cells.